iammrgenie/hhe_ppml/README.md

 `CMAKE>=3.13`
 `SEAL==4.0.0`

-[Here](https://github.com/microsoft/SEAL) are the instructions for installing the Microsoft's SEAL library.
+[Here](https://github.com/microsoft/SEAL) are the instructions for installing the Microsoft's SEAL library, which is used for HE the library used .
 Our code are developed based on the [PASTA framework for HHE](https://github.com/IAIK/hybrid-HE-framework).

 ## Repository Structure
 ```
 ├── configs
 │   ├── config.cpp  # hold the configurations (HE parameters, number of runs for experiments...)
 ├── experiments     # hold the code for the experiments reported in the paper
 ├── images          # hold the images in `README.md`
-├── protocols       # hold the demonstration code for the protocols
+├── protocols       # hold the demo code for the protocols in the paper
-├── src             # hold the component code needed for other code
+├── src             # hold the components needed to build the protocols
 ├── tests           # hold the unit tests
 └── util            # hold the utility code used in PASTA and for data communication via sockets
  ```